 Jonathan Carter enjoys the varied experiences of repairing, maintaining, and beautifying our campus.
 He has a heart for kids with learning differences; every December, Mr. Carter dresses as Santa and visits local elementary school children in special needs classrooms.
 He is glad to serve as a positive role model for our Bachman Academy students.

-Tony Connor, dorm parent - weekday
+Tony Conner, dorm parent - weekday

 With years of experience as a foster parent, Tony Connor has a natural knack for connecting with teens.
 Our students enjoy spending time with Mr. Connor, an avid fisherman and musician who plays the guitar and sings.
 His understanding of and empathy for the challenges our students face make him a powerful, positive influence.